Overview

 Cost

-The course costs $5,500 and includes in-country expenses during the program: airport transfers, local transport, accommodations for a private room,* meals, and program activities.
-The Cocoa Masterclass will take place at and near Zorzal Cacao’s fermentorium in San Francisco de Macorís, the Zorzal Reserve, and by the beach in Cabarete for the last two nights.
+The course cost includes in-country expenses during the program: airport transfers,** local transportation, accommodations for a private room,** meals, and program activities.
+The Cocoa Masterclass will take place in the Dominican Republic at and near Zorzal Cacao’s processing center in San Francisco de Macorís, the Zorzal Reserve, and by the beach in Cabarete the last two nights.

 *We will stay one night at the Zorzal Reserve, where some rooms are shared.